Technically the first day of spring is March 20, but it already feels like spring in Tucson (if we forget about the snow we got last week).

 • Obon: Get your pork buns out onto this patio, because it's one of the best in the downtown area.
 They've also got a nice heater situation for when the nights get chillier.
 And of course, ramen. / website: obonsushi.com / address: 350 E. Congress St.

-• Govinda’s: This hidden gem restaurant has an oasis of a patio with exotic birds like peacocks, a koi pond and a waterfall.
-The vegetarian restaurant is connected to the Hare Krishna temple.
-The restaurant isn't doing its buffet right now, but is offering limited seating on the patio. / website: govindasoftucson.com / address: 711 E. Blacklidge Drive
+• Govinda’s: This hidden gem restaurant has an oasis of a patio with a koi pond and a waterfall.
+The vegetarian restaurant is connected to the Hare Krishna temple. / website: govindasoftucson.com / address: 711 E. Blacklidge Drive

 • Wildflower: The original Fox Restaurant at Casas Adobes Plaza has one of Tucson's most sought-after patios.
-Be sure to make a reservation in advance, because social distancing measures have limited the amount of space and made tables harder to get. / website: wildflowertucson.com / address: 7037 N. Oracle Road
+Be sure to make a reservation in advance. / website: wildflowertucson.com / address: 7037 N. Oracle Road

-• Ignite at the Ritz-Carlton Dove Mountain: The resort's fine dining restaurant Core may only be open to guests right now, but Ignite is keeping its doors open to the public.
-The cocktail lounge has an epic patio that looks out onto the Tortolita Mountains. / website: ritzcarlton.com/en/hotels/arizona/dove-mountain/dining/ignite / address: 15000 N. Secret Springs Drive
+• Ignite at the Ritz-Carlton Dove Mountain: The cocktail lounge has an epic patio that looks out onto the Tortolita Mountains. / website: ritzcarlton.com/en/hotels/arizona/dove-mountain/dining/ignite / address: 15000 N. Secret Springs Drive

-• Wild Garlic Grill: When the California bistro moved to its Foothills location in 2017, it inherited a large patio out back in the stately Plaza Colonial. / website: wildgarlicgrill.com / address: 2870 E. Skyline Drive, suite 120
+• Wild Garlic Grill: When the California bistro moved to its Foothills location in 2017, it inherited a large patio out back in the stately Plaza Colonial. / website: wildgarlicgrill.com / address: 2870 E. Skyline Drive

 Food and drink halls

-• The Boxyard: The shipping container food hall is reopen on Fourth Avenue, with a full bar and four food vendors including Mexican, Vietnamese and Indian food. / website: theboxyardtucson.com / address: 238 N. Fourth Ave.
+• The Boxyard: The shipping container food hall on Fourth Avenue has a bar and food vendors including Mexican, Vietnamese and Indian food. / website: theboxyardtucson.com / address: 238 N. Fourth Ave.

-• Mercado San Agustin and MSA Annex: The Mercado District complex on the west side has proven to be a popular spot for quarantine diners, with several food options including Seis tacos, Beaut Burger vegan burgers, Kukai Japanese food, Westbound beer bar and more. / website: mercadodistrict.com / address: 100 South Avenida del Convento and 267 South Avenida del Convento
+• Mercado San Agustin and MSA Annex: The Mercado District complex on the west side has proven to be a popular spot for quarantine diners, with several food options including Seis Kitchen, Agustin Kitchen, Beaut Burger, Kukai and Westbound. / website: mercadodistrict.com / address: 100 S. Avenida del Convento and 267 S. Avenida del Convento

 • Trident Grill: This popular sports bar has four locations across Tucson, but the best patio is the one at Plaza Palomino, which looks out onto the stately shopping plaza. / website: tridentgrill.com / address: 2910 N. Swan Road